Robert Pryor Henry

 He was admitted to the bar in 1809 and commenced practice in Georgetown, Kentucky.
-He owned slaves.

 He served as prosecuting attorney in 1819.

-He served in the War of 1812.

-He moved to Hopkinsville in 1817.
+Previous to that he served in the War of 1812.
+He had moved to Hopkinsville in 1817.

 Henry was elected as a Jackson Republican to the Eighteenth Congress and reelected as a Jacksonian candidate to the Nineteenth Congress and served from March 4, 1823, until his death in Hopkinsville, Kentucky, August 25, 1826.
 His brother John Flournoy Henry took over his seat until the next election in 1827.

 He was interred in Pioneer Cemetery in Hopkinsville.